Geometric influences: Relation to -influences and a general lower bound on geometric influences

-for some constant $k'(\rho)>0$.
-This completes the proof. \end{proof} Theorem~\ref{Thm:Our-KKL} is an immediate consequence of Theorem~\ref{cor:log_cocave_h_inf}.
-The derivation of Corollary~\ref{Cor:Sharp-Threshold} from Theorem~\ref{Thm:Our-KKL} and Proposition~\ref{prop:russo-location} is exactly the same as the proof of Theorem~2.1 in~\cite{Friedgut-Kalai} (which is the analogous result for Bernoulli measures on the discrete cube), and thus is omitted here.
+Theorem \ref{ThmOur-KKL} is an immediate consequence of Theorem \ref{corlogcocavehinf}.
+The derivation of Corollary \ref{CorSharp-Threshold} from Theorem \ref{ThmOur-KKL} and Proposition \ref{proprusso-location} is exactly the same as the proof of Theorem 2.1 in \cite{Friedgut-Kalai} (which is the analogous result for Bernoulli measures on the discrete cube), and thus is omitted here.

-We conclude this section with several analogues of results for influences on the discrete cube.
-In the theorem below, Part~(1) corresponds to Talagrand's lower bound on the vector of influences~\cite{Talagrand1}, Part~(2) corresponds to a variant of the KKL theorem for functions with low influences established in~\cite{Friedgut-Kalai}, Part~(3) corresponds to Friedgut's characterization of functions with a low influence sum~\cite{Friedgut1}, and Part~(4) corresponds to Hatami's characterization of functions with a low influence sum in the continuous case~\cite{hatami09}.
-Statements~(1), (3), and (4) of the theorem follow immediately using Lemma~\ref{Lem:main} from the corresponding statements for the Entropy-influence proved in~\cite{keller09b}, and Statement~(2) is an immediate corollary of Statement~(1). \begin{Theorem} Consider the product spaces $(\mathbb R^n, \mu_\rho^{\otimes n})$, where $\mu_{\rho}$ denotes the Boltzmann measure with parameter $\rho > 1$.
-For all $n \ge 1$, for any Borel-measurable set $A \subset \Real^n$, and for all $\alpha>0$, we have: \begin{enumerate} \item If $\mu_{\rho}^{\otimes n}(A)=t$, then
+We conclude this section with several analogs of results for influences on the discrete cube.
+In the theorem below, part (1) corresponds to Talagrand's lower bound on the vector of influences \cite{Talagrand1}, part (2) corresponds to a variant of the KKL theorem for functions with low influences established in~\cite{Friedgut-Kalai}, part (3) corresponds to Friedgut's characterization of functions with a~low influence sum \cite{Friedgut1} and part (4) corresponds to Hatami's characterization of functions with a low influence sum in the continuous case~\cite{hatami09}.
+Statements~(1), (3) and (4) of the theorem follow immediately using Lemma~\ref{Lemmain} from the corresponding statements for the Entropy-influence proved in~\cite{keller09b}, and statement (2) is an immediate corollary of statement~(1). \begin{Theorem} Consider the product spaces $(\mathbb R^n, \mu_\rho^{\otimes n})$, where $\mu_{\rho}$ denotes the Boltzmann measure with parameter $\rho> 1$.
+For all $n \ge1$, for any Borel-measurable set $A \subset\Real^n$, and for all $\alpha>0$, we have: \begin{longlist}[(2)] \item[(1)] if $\mu_{\rho}^{\otimes n}(A)=t$, then

-\item If $\mu_{\rho}^{\otimes n}(A)=t$ and $\max_{1 \leq i \leq n} \ig_i(A) \leq \alpha$, then
+\item[(2)] if $\mu_{\rho}^{\otimes n}(A)=t$ and $\max_{1 \leq i \leq n} \ig_i(A) \leq\alpha$, then

-\item If $A$ is monotone and $\sum_{i=1}^n \ig_i(A) (-\log \ig_i(A))^{1/\rho}=s$, then there exists a set $B \subset \mathbb{R}^n$ such that $1_B$ is determined by at most $\exp(c_2s/\epsilon)$ coordinates and $\mu_{\rho}^{\otimes n}(A \bigtriangleup B) \leq \epsilon$,
+\item[(3)] if $A$ is monotone and $\sum_{i=1}^n \ig_i(A) (-{\log}\ig _i(A))^{1/\rho}=s$, then there exists a set $B \subset\mathbb{R}^n$ such that $1_B$ is determined by at most $\exp(c_2s/\epsilon)$ coordinates and $\mu_{\rho}^{\otimes n}(A \bigtriangleup B) \leq \epsilon$;